Congress Passes Landmark Outdoor Recreation Package

 Key provisions of the EXPLORE Act:

-• Supporting gateway communities: Addressing issues faced by gateway communities, the bill tackles housing shortages, parking, infrastructure challenges, and overcrowding concerns.
-By bolstering these communities, the bill fosters sustainable economic and community development in public lands counties.
+• Supporting gateway communities: Tackles housing shortages, parking, infrastructure challenges and overcrowding concerns to foster sustainable economic and community development in public lands counties

-• Streamlining permitting: Recognizing the importance of small businesses reliant on public lands, the EXPLORE Act streamlines the permitting process and alleviates burdensome fees for outdoor recreation projects and businesses.
+• Streamlining permitting: Streamlines the permitting process and alleviates burdensome fees for outdoor recreation projects and businesses

-• Managing park overcrowding: the EXPLORE Act provides resources to combat park overcrowding by funding parking expansion projects in high-traffic parks and encouraging public recreation in less-traveled areas to relieve pressure on popular destinations.
+• Managing park overcrowding: Provides resources to combat park overcrowding by funding parking expansion projects in high-traffic parks and encouraging public recreation in less-traveled areas to relieve pressure on popular destinations

-• Enhancing accessibility: A major highlight is the bill’s commitment to improving accessibility for individuals with disabilities.
-It mandates the creation of new accessible trails and recreation opportunities across public lands, ensuring inclusivity in outdoor activities.
+• Enhancing accessibility: Mandates the creation of new accessible trails and recreation opportunities across public lands for residents and visitors with disabilities, ensuring inclusivity in outdoor activities

-• Promoting recreation for service members and veterans: Recognizing the benefits of outdoor recreation on health and wellbeing, the EXPLORE Act promotes opportunities for active service members and veterans to engage in recreational activities on public lands.
+• Promoting recreation for service members and veterans: Advances opportunities for active service members and veterans to engage in recreational activities on public lands

-• Creating long-distance bike trails: The bill encourages the creation of new long-distance bike trails, promoting new recreation and tourism opportunities for county residents and visitors.
+• Creating long-distance bike trails: Invests in new long-distance bike trails, promoting new recreation and tourism opportunities for county residents and visitors

-• Improving access for sportsmen and women: The bill prioritizes enhancing access for sportsmen and women on public lands, ensuring they can enjoy hunting, fishing, and other recreational pursuits with greater ease.
+• Improving access for sportsmen and women: Prioritizes enhancing access for sportsmen and women on public lands, ensuring they can enjoy hunting, fishing and other recreational pursuits with greater ease

 To read a section-by-section summary of the EXPLORE Act, click here.